xaviml/bloogle/evaluation/README.md

 - **Rule out terms.** It excludes a word by adding a prepended hyphen.
 E.g.: Machine learning -deep
 - **Mandatory term.** It includes a word by adding a prepended plus sign.
 E.g.: Machine learning +deep

+The assessor will judge documents using Bloogle in validation mode, so there will be 2 buttons for each result to judge relevancy.

 ### Queries
 These are the evaluated queries:
 - machine learning